-The Public Management Research Group analyses how organisational resources in public and non-profit organisations can be used so that public needs are met.
+The Public Management chair analyses how organisational resources in public and non-profit organisations can be used so that public needs are met.
 Examples of public management questions are: how can we improve performance and patient quality in hospitals?
 How can we develop more innovative schools without increasing budgets?
 To what extent do municipal organisations discriminate against minorities and how can this be countered?
 How do public professionals cope with competing logics?
 How do public organisations cross boundaries and collaborate, despite strict performance requirements?

 We combine insights from public management, public administration and public policy with knowledge from design science, sociology, psychology, economics and related disciplines to tackle the organisation and management of public organisations.
 Our group values an interdisciplinary and multi-method approach.
 We collaborate both nationally and internationally.
 We invite relevant practitioners and esteemed international public management scholars to our meetings and as ‘research fellows’.
 Several PhD-students are ‘hybrid’: they combine appointments in partner organisations with their PhD-trajectory at USG.